 I can control, to a large extent, what happens within my four classroom walls, and what I have decided is that my students will get a big bang for their buck.
 I am accountable for that.
 No excuses.

 Those qualities just seem to be innate with me; I never consciously thought "I need to develop this" so I think that means my mom and dad were hugely responsible.
 I believe my parents loved me by pointing me in the right [general] direction, then letting me fail in order to learn.
 They were there to give me a hug and say, "Hang in thereyou'll figure it out next time."
-But they didn't shelter me from experiencing life's realities.
-The farther the fall, the higher the rebound.
+But they didn't helicopter to shelter me from experiencing life's realities or snow plow an easy path for me.
+The farther the fall, the higher the rebound, right?